Edge AI in Action: Mastering On-Device Inference

 - Introduction to Edge AI Platforms and Hardware Acceleration: Explore the motivation, core principles, and challenges of running AI at the edge.
 This module will compare edge AI to cloud AI, examine the trade-offs in latency, privacy, power consumption, and performance.
 Real-world applications—ranging from mobile devices to collaborative cameras—illustrated the growing relevance and impact of edge AI systems.

-- Optimizing and Deploying on Qualcomm Snapdragon: Learn the technical foundations for deploying AI models across Qualcomm-based edge hardware.
+- Optimize and Deploy on Qualcomm Snapdragon: Learn the technical foundations for deploying AI models across Qualcomm-based edge hardware.
 This module will cover model conversion pipelines, inference optimization, and benchmarking across platforms.
-We will demonstrate the use of Qualcomm SNPE and Qualcomm AI Runtime SDK to enable fast and efficient deployment of deep learning models on resource-constrained devices.
+We will demonstrate the use of Qualcomm SNPE, Qualcomm AI Runtime SDK, and Qualcomm AI Hub to enable fast and efficient deployment of deep learning models on resource-constrained devices.

 - Edge AI Model Performance Analysis and Benchmarking: Analyze and evaluate the performance of AI models on Qualcomm-based edge hardware.
 This module focuses on on-device profiling and execution using Qualcomm’s QNN runtime, enabling systematic benchmarking across different hardware backends (HTP, DSP, GPU, CPU).
 It emphasizes performance analysis through runtime metrics, quantization evaluation, and analytics dashboards, providing insights into model behavior, efficiency, and accuracy to support informed optimization and reliable deployment on resource-constrained devices.

-- Optimizing and Deploying on NVIDIA Jetson: Discover how to leverage NVIDIA Jetson platforms for rapid prototyping and deployment.
-This module will present the ecosystem of pre-optimized AI models and SDKs for Jetson platforms, with a focus on real-time computer vision tasks.
-We will walk through tools for model quantization, runtime selection (CPU, GPU, TensorRT), and on-device benchmarking using the TensorRT SDK and the NVIDIA AI Stack.
+- Natural Language Processing: Discover how to leverage mobile platforms for rapid prototyping and deployment of AI applications.
+This module explores the ecosystem of pre-optimized AI models and SDKs for Android and iOS, with a focus on real-time computer vision, LLM, and VLM workloads.
+We will cover model quantization, runtime selection (CPU, GPU, DSP/HTP), and on-device benchmarking workflows using smartphones and edge AI devices.

 Schedule

-TBD - Optimizing and Deploying on Qualcomm Snapdragon by Fabricio Batista Narcizo and Shan Ahmed Shaffi
+08:45 am (MDT) - 09:45 am (MDT) - Optimize and Deploy Models on Qualcomm by Fabricio Batista Narcizo and Shan Ahmed Shaffi [Slides]

 Supporting Materials

-This section will provide additional resources and materials related to our tutorial.
-You will find code examples, notebooks, trained models, and other relevant information to help you better understand and implement the concepts discussed during the tutorial.
+This section provides additional resources and materials related to our tutorial.
+You can find code examples, notebooks, trained models, and other relevant information to help you better understand and implement the concepts discussed during the tutorial.

 Tutorial Video